 Fifteen vehicles are leased from the State's Department of Administrative Services (DAS).
 The fee includes maintenance and routine repairs.
 At the end of the lease the vehicles are returned to DAS and new vehicles are leased from DAS to replace those that were turned in at the end of their lease.
+DAS lease is based on six year leases.
+Vehicle replacement takes place after the lease has expired.
 Thirteen Ford Police Interceptors are leased at \$518 per month and two Ford Expeditions are leased at \$569 per month.